DAflamingFOX/MATH-4306/README.md

 ### Docker

-Since I wanted this project to be able to build itself via GitHub Actions, that means you can also use this method, you can even do so locally without even commiting your changes.
+This project is also built using GitHub Actions, which you can run locally using act and docker.

 This method requires the following tools to be installed:
 - [act](https://nektosact.com/introduction.html)